-The English Support Program gives academically qualified students who are not native speakers of English, and have not achieved a score between 150 and 213 on the TOEFL (Test of English as a Foreign Language), the opportunity to begin their college studies with a combined curriculum.
-This curriculum consists of one class in English as a Second Language (ESP 082 or ESP 100), regular courses and content-based tutorials.
-English Support Program students are also provided with extended time on all in-class tests and exams.
+Language), or the equivalent, the opportunity to begin their college studies with a combined curriculum.
+This curriculum consists of one class in English as a Second Language (ESP 082 or ESP 100) and additional regular courses to meet the full-time enrollment requirement.
+English Support Program students are also eligible to request extended time on all in-class tests and exams.
 Students pay regular full-time tuition to participate in this program.
-Regular courses, ESL classes, content-based tutorials and all support services are offered at no additional cost.
+Regular courses, ESL classes, and all support services are offered at no additional cost.